 Industries are disrupted as they are moved towards decentralization.
 It is almost always entrant companies that take out the leader in the industry.
 The exceptions to this are companies that create separate business units.
-For example, IBM who set up new business units first for the mini computer, later the PC and now they are in the service industry.
+For example, IBM who set up new business units first for the mini-computer, later the PC and now they are in the service industry.

 When considering biological evolution “individual organisms don’t evolve, they are born and then they die.
 A population can evolve as the mutants generally gain market share.”
-This is analogous to a business unit which is designed to do one thing.
+This is analogous to a business unit that is designed to do one thing.
 A corporation evolves by starting and shutting down individual business units.

 A business model is built around a value proposition which is a service or product that someone hires to get a job done.
 To deliver the value proposition a number of resources (people, technology, facilities, etc.) are added.
-Next processes to support the value proposition come into place and eventually the business model becomes locked.
+Next processes to support the value proposition come into place and eventually, the business model becomes locked.
 Future innovation has to fit this business model in order to continue.

 Modular components fit together in clearly specified ways.
 Dell computers and the Linux operating system have modular customizable components.

 Independent architecture is expensive to customize.
 Many things scream out for customization, but there is often a conflict between the need to standardize and a need to customize.

 In terms of teaching delivery of content could be done by software which can be made modular/scalable which could help enable customization while meeting standards.

 Dr. Christensen then discusses a case study of vacuum tubes that used to be used in electronic components in the early half of the 20th century.
 Vacuum tubes were large but were disrupted by the smaller transistor that could not handle the power.